eapowertools/qs-admin-playbook/docs/system_spot_check/nodes.md

 This section will detail the uptime of each enabled service.
 Services with unexpected uptimes (e.g. the **engine** and **proxy** services in this example) should be investigated.

+## Service Failure Notifications

+Some customers will go the route of monitoring the actual Windows services behind Qlik to receive email alerts if any unexpectedly fail.
+This article does not directly advise on that topic, as there are many ways to achieve the end result, such as [this example](https://clusteringformeremortals.com/2018/10/29/step-by-step-how-to-trigger-an-email-alert-when-a-windows-service-starts-or-stops-on-windows-server-2016/).

+Other methods could be employed, such as using the [Qlik Cli](../tooling/qlik_cli.md) or otherwise to periodically poll Qlik to check various endpoints for their health, however this could result in noisy logs and an unnecessary burden on the Qlik system.

+Regardless, this is an area that can be explored further if one is looking to quickly react to service failures.

 **Tags**

 #daily